JetBrains/teamcity-documentation/topics/team-foundation-server.md

 <td>

 Specify a user to access Team Foundation Server.
 This can be a username or `DOMAIN\UserName` string.
-Use blank to let TFS select a user account that is used to run the TeamCity Server (or Agent for the agent\-side checkout).
+Use blank to let TFS select a user account that is used to run the TeamCity Server (or Agent for the agent-side checkout).

 </td></tr><tr>